rainx0r/fata-morgana-remastered-english/README.md

 - **Special thanks**: @alyinghood, @MrComputerRevo

 ## Disclaimer

-I do not own any of the assets in the release archive outside of the ones that appear in this repository.
+I do not own any of the assets that appear anywhere.